-Ninety-two percent of the utilities utilize а kWh >> determining criteria for mandatory threshold as а The threshold is applied to a variety of participation.
-Forty-six percent of the utilities use annual periods. periods include: summer month (one Other usage. occurrence), winter month (3 occurrences), and total usage over summer season (3 occurrences).
+Ninety-two percent of the utilities utilize a kWh >> threshold as a determining criteria for mandatory participation.
+The threshold is applied to a variety of Forty-six percent of the utilities use annual periods. summer month Other periods include: (one usage. occurrence), winter month (3 occurrences), and total usage over summer season (3 occurrences).
 One utility does not use kWh usage as the criteria, but rather new, single family homes initially connected after January 1991 which have central heat or A/C.